Hearing Aid Styles

 Completely-in-the-Canal (CIC) Hearing Aids

 A CIC or completely-in-canal hearing aid is simlar in appearance to the in-the-canal (IIC) hearing aid.
 The difference is that the CIC hearing aid fits just inside the aperture of the ear canal.
 The IIC hearing aid extends to the second bend of the ear canal.
-The CIC is the smallest custom hearing aid style and fits deeply and entirely within the ear canal.
+The CIC hearing aid style fits deeply and entirely within the ear canal.
 A CIC hearing aid is suitable for mild to moderate hearing loss and offers high cosmetic appeal because it’s nearly invisible when worn.
 Because the CIC is so small, the number of features is usually limited, i.e., lack of space for directional microphones.